 Legend Profile: Giorgio Chinaglia

-A story emerged of Ivanka Trump stopping in at a Trattoria in Rome while on a recent presidential visit to the Vatican.
-On seeing a picture of a man wearing a sky blue shirt, hands outstretched, face turned upwards in a posture of supplication she is said to have asked: “which saint is he?”
+A story recently emerged concerning Ivanka Trump stopping in at a Trattoria in Rome while on a recent presidential visit to the Vatican.
+On seeing a picture of a man wearing a sky blue shirt, hands outstretched, face turned upwards in a posture of supplication she is said to have asked: “Which saint is he?”.
 That’s no saint the server told her, that’s Giorgio Chinaglia.
-Giorgio Chinaglia was no saint, but the legendary striker known as Long John has become something of a God for Lazio fans.
+And although Giorgio Chinaglia was no saint, he was a legendary striker known as Long John who became something similar to a God for Lazio fans.

 Meanwhile at Lazio, Chinaglia along with Re Cecconi, Wilson and D’Amico had transformed the newly promoted 72-73 Eagles into a powerhouse narrowly missing the title.
 The following year, 1974, Chinaglia’s 24 goals saw him win the capocannoniere of Serie A and secured Lazio their first Serie A title.

-Lazio of the mid 1970s was always on the on the narrowest of ledges.
-In italy, these were the years of lead – racked by political and criminal violence and bloodied by repeated acts of shocking terrorism.
+Lazio of the mid-1970s was always on the narrowest of ledges.
+In Italy, these were the years of lead – racked by political and criminal violence and bloodied by repeated acts of shocking terrorism.
 Lazio, it seems was steeped in this ethos.
 Chinaglia’s Lazio was a brutal band of factionalized maniacs who toted guns.
-Training sessions often degenerated into full on brawls.
+Training sessions often degenerated into full-on brawls.
 For Long John, this was par for the course.
 He was ultimately removed from the national team for destroying the team’s dressing room after being subbed off in a match against Haiti.

 In 1976, after 246 games and 122 goals for Lazio, Chinaglia shocked the footballing world by leaving Lazio to join the New York Cosmos.
 In 9 years with the NASL outfit alongside the likes of Pele and Beckenbauer, Chinaglia scored 231 goals in 234 games before retiring.